 Meet the family

 My son was born with an old soul and a heart of gold.
 At times incredibly insightful for his age, but also filled with the silliness that comes with being a young boy.
 He took to being a big brother right away.
 While there is always sibling rivalry, he’s the first to come to her rescue or defense.
-He loves playgrounds, and enjoys exploring new ones every time we travel.
-He has his favorites in New Jersey, Mumbai and Buenos Aires.
-He’s known to give big hugs to his sister, play with superheros, trains, cars, or anything that moves, and is an unapologetic Pokemon fan.
+He loves reading, and has gotten to the age where he can help with the trip planning.
+He loves the water and his favorites include New Jersey beaches, Bali beaches and Hawaii beaches.
+He’s known to swimming in any body of water he finds, playing the piano, or playing on the Nintendo Switch.